mjml/graphit.pl6/README.md

 ![complicated.png](./examples/complicated.png)

 If you don't supply a basedir, it will use the current directory.
-This directory should correspond to the base of your Ffactorio installation, i.e.: where the `data/` and `bin/` directories live.
+This directory should correspond to the base of your Factorio installation, i.e.: where the `data/` and `bin/` directories live.